mlibrary/about-amherst/src/content/books/kuoni-studies-into-darkness-artists-and-activists-on-the-perils-and-promises-of-freedom-of-speech.md

 ---
 templateKey: book
-title: >-
-  Studies into Darkness: Artists and Activists on the Perils and Promises of Freedom of Speech
+title: 'Studies into Darkness: The Perils and Promise of Freedom of Speech'
 authorLastname: Kuoni
 author: Edited by Carin Kuoni and Laura Raicovich
 cover: assets/studies_front.jpg